-Not many dishes can be as simple yet versatile as a humble bowl of ramen.
-From soupy noodles to unique toppings, everyone has a favourite go-to bowl.
-In Sydney, ramen is a favourite, with joints and eateries in practically every corner.
+From soupy noodles to unique toppings, everyone has a favourite go-to bowl when it comes to ramen.
+In Sydney, ramen is a favourite, with joints and eateries on practically every corner.
 For students short on time to working professionals on a quick break from work, ramen makes for the perfect comfort food.
-Especially in this cold weather, few dishes compare to a hot bowl of delicious, buttery ramen filled with mushrooms, soft-boiled eggs, corn, braised pork and goodness of every kind.
+Especially in this frosty weather, few dishes compare to a hot bowl of rich, buttery ramen filled with delicious goodness of every kind.
 Here are some of our favourite ramen places around Sydney.

 Gumshara is as close to authentic as traditional Ramen gets here in Sydney.
-The place probably has the most staunch and dedicated following of ramen lovers and for good reason.
-We highly recommend their iconic broth which is uber-popular for being dense (and we mean dense) and super mega ramen bowls.
-They are also very generous with their servings so make sure you bring your appetite along.
+The popular spot probably has the most staunch and dedicated following of ramen lovers and for good reason.
+We highly recommend their iconic broth which is known for being dense (and we mean dense) and super mega ramen bowls.
+They are also very generous with their servings so make sure you take your appetite along.

 Address: Shop 211/25-29 Dixon St, Haymarket NSW 2000

 Rising Sun Workshop is Sydney’s first communal motorcycle workshop and restaurant.
 The Japanese-inspired café has a unique vibe to it which has made it quite a popular Instagram hotspot.
 It’s cosy and warm but simultaneously edgy.
 Needless to say, their ramen is incredible and the experience is only amplified by the ambience of the place.
 A must-try is their ever-popular brekky ramen comprising a meaty bone broth, bacon, egg, tomato and soupy noodles.